 After becoming the ruler of men's tennis in 2011, Novak Djokovic won one Major title and three Masters 1000 crowns in the upcoming year to stay on the winning course, prevailing over Roger Federer to finish as the year-end no.

-The Serb was the most efficient player in the opening two months, conquering the Australian Open and Dubai and heading to Indian Wells with a perfect 13-0 score in the season so far.
-In the previous year, John Isner prevailed against Djokovic in the semi-final in the desert to halt the Serb's progress, with Novak seeking another deep run and to repeat the title won in California in 2011.
+The Serb was the most efficient player in the opening two months, conquering the Australian Open and Dubai and heading to Indian Wells with a perfect 13-0 score.
+In the previous year, John Isner prevailed against Djokovic in the semi-final in the desert to halt the Serb's progress, with Novak seeking another deep run and trying to repeat the title won in California in 2011.

-In the first test, world no. 1 took down Fabio Fognini in three sets, setting the clash against Grigor Dimitrov in one of the matches of the third round.
-Djokovic toppled Dimitrov in Shanghai last fall and came victorious in this one as well, scoring a 7-6, 6-1 triumph in 68 minutes for the place in the round of 16 and his 18th straight victory.
+In the first test, world no. 1 took down Fabio Fognini in three sets, setting the clash against Grigor Dimitrov in one of the best third-round encounters.
+Djokovic toppled Dimitrov in Shanghai last fall and came victorious in this one as well, scoring a 7-6, 6-1 triumph in 68 minutes for the place in the round of 16 and his 20th straight victory.

 The Bulgarian held at love in the first game before Novak did the same in game two after a forehand down the line winner that got him on the scoreboard.
-Grigor made another great hold in game three and created three break chances in the next one, converting the second following a forehand error from Novak to open a 3-1 gap.
+Grigor made another great hold in game three and created three break chances in the next one, converting the second following Novak's forehand error to open a 3-1 gap.

-With no room for errors, Novak secured a break in the ninth game following a costly double fault from the Bulgarian in the worst possible moment, allowing Djokovic to level the score at 5-5 with a service winner.
-Both players delivered comfortable holds to set up a tie break where Djokovic forged a 5-0 advantage after three mini-breaks, securing the set in the 11th point when the Bulgarian sprayed a backhand error.
+With no room for errors, Novak secured a break in the ninth game following a costly double fault from the Bulgarian in the worst moment, allowing Djokovic to level the score at 5-5 with a service winner.
+Both players delivered comfortable holds to set up a tie break where Djokovic forged a 5-0 advantage after three mini-breaks and secured the set in the 11th point when the Bulgarian sprayed a backhand error.

 Losing ground completely, Grigor sprayed a forehand mistake to suffer a break in game two, with Novak moving further ahead following another booming serve in the third game.
 With the finishing line clearly in his sight, Djokovic produced another fine hold and grabbed a break at 15 to move a game away from the victory.

-Serving at 5-1, Novak fired four service winners to seal the deal and advance into the next round steadily, improving his 2013 score to a 15-0.
+Serving at 5-1, Novak fired four service winners to steadily seal the deal and advance into the next round, improving his 2013 score to 15-0.